-Complications of alcohol use disorders can be far-reaching and can impact a patient's socioeconomic status, mental health, interpersonal relationships, employment, and physical well-being.
+Complications of alcohol use disorders can be far-reaching and impact a patient's socioeconomic status, mental health, interpersonal relationships, employment, and physical well-being.

 Early intervention and repeated non-malignant discussions between the patient and provider are important.

-The patient's successes should be noted and resources for continued efforts offered at each visit.
+The patient's successes should be noted, and resources for continued efforts offered at each visit.